padrinobook/padrinobook/README.md

 ## Contribute/Contact

 Feature requests, bugs, questions, etc. can be send to <matthias.guenther@wikimatze.de>.
-You can even fork this project, and as a *reward*, I will put you on the **"Special thanks"** section in this README and in the final version of the book.
+You can even fork this project, and create pull requests as you like.
+I will then add you to the [contributor list](http://leanpub.com/padrino).

 If you like my work, you can [let me know](http://leanpub.com/padrino) how much money you would spend for this book.
 And don't worry, this book will be free at anytime.